Roofing

 Cons:

-- Falling branches and large hail can cause dents (which is costly to repair)
+• Falling branches and large hail can cause dents (which are costly to repair)

 Slate Roofs